All nodes maintain a transaction pool to store pending transactions before processing.

 Replacing transactions with the same sender and nonce

-price higher than the existing gas price by the percentage specified by
+The new transaction’s effective gas price is higher than the existing gas price by the percentage specified by

 --tx-pool-price-bump is 10%.